halexs/arch-i3/README.md

 Big Problems:
 1. Audio through headphones (issues with identifying jack)
-2. Systemctl suspend logs out, even with lock.
+2. Systemctl suspend logs out, even with lock. -This might be fixed?
 	- Logging startx output (and /var/log/Xorg.0.log.old
 		- One issue might be with:
 	- Current Suspicions: Rockchip cpu is causing Xserver to segfault.